pbrisbin/pbrisbin.com-hugo/content/posts/setup-tool-action.md

   arch-linux: amd64
 ```

+(By the way, `arch-linux` is my favorite input.)

 Yeah, this is a lot.
-But it's still better than building and maintaining
+But it's still better than building and maintaining a
 whole-ass action right?
 It's also worth noting that if you only ever run things
 on one runner, there's no need to get so verbose.
 Just do what your runner
 needs: